NEET Physics Dual Nature Of Radiation And Matter Notes

 Note: Davisson and Germer’s experiment proved the wave nature of electrons.

-According to Heisenberg’s uncertainty principle, it is impossible to measure two canonically conjugate physical quantities like position and momentum of a microscopic entity simultaneously and accurately.
+According to Heisenberg’s uncertainty principle, it is impossible to measure two canonically conjugate physical quantities like the position and momentum of a microscopic entity simultaneously and accurately.

 Or in simple form,